imankurpatel000/vue-mastery/README.md

 ## Deployment

-You should probably generate the static porject before you deploy as the deployment take every static output from nuxt to the dist folder, which is then copy over to firebase host folder.
+You should probably generate the static project before you deploy as the deployment take every static output from nuxt to the dist folder, which is then copy over to firebase host folder.
-The functions folder is also copy over and help us to repsond to specific backend tasks.
+The functions folder is also copy over and help us to respond to specific backend tasks.

 ``` bash
 # deploy the complete solution: